Early Childhood Council Information and FAQ

 What are the requirements to apply?

 Any organization or group can apply.
-If an organization is not a 501c3, it must work in conjunction with 501c3, which serves as the ECC fiscal agent.
+If an organization is not a 501c3, it must work in conjunction with a 501c3, which will serve as the ECC fiscal agent.

 What is CFM looking for in an applicant?